You are here

 It is suggested, but not required, that students who are interested in the minor file an application with the Latina/o Studies Program office by the beginning of their junior year.
 Applications are available in the Latina/o Studies Program office, 434 Rockefeller Hall.

 Please note: You do not have to enroll under LSP in order for the courses to be counted towards the minor - you can register under the cross-listed department.
-Courses must be completed with a letter grade of C or above.
-Independent Studies and Freshman Writing Seminars DO NOT count towards fulfilling minor requirements.
+Independent Studies, LSP 1 credit course(s), and Freshman Writing Seminars DO NOT count towards fulfilling minor requirements.
 Not all courses offered each semester/year.
 Please refer to the roster and listing in the LSP office or on our web site.

 The LSP minor has been a journey of exploration of Jonathan’s communities' history and an affirmation of the importance of our existence in society.
 The Latinx experience in the United States is one full of struggles, yet the strength, hard work, and perseverance of our comunidad is what allows us to continue resisting.
 He would like to thank LSP for equipping him with the beautiful knowledge of our identities' beauty.